gpicchiarelli/Colibri-DB/.github/README.md

 # GitHub Actions CI/CD for ColibrìDB

-This directory contains the complete CI/CD infrastructure for ColibrìDB, implementing a "military-grade" quality assurance system with multiple quality gates.
+This directory contains the complete CI/CD infrastructure for ColibrìDB, implementing a quality assurance system with multiple quality gates.

 ## 📁 Directory Structure